Injured in a Cycling Accident

 What circumstances are required for a claim?

-If the accident was the result of a collision with a car or other vehicle in South Australia, and the driver was totally or partially responsible for your injuries, you may have a claim.
+If the accident was the result of a collision with a car or other vehicle, and the driver was totally or partially responsible for your injuries, you may have a claim.
 Even if you were injured in accident while trying to avoid a collision, you may still have a claim.
 In most cases, we will be able to tell you if your claim will succeed after you discuss the circumstances of the accident with us.
-We offer free first interviews for this area of practice so, if you don't have a claim, there may be no fee for the first interview.
+We offer free first interviews for this area of practice so feel free to contact us.

 What will we do if you have a claim?